TakumaKira/fitness_workout_tracker_api_rust/README.md

 ## Database

 The database is a SQLite database that is created in the `src/db/config.rs` file by default.
 You can change the database URL in the `.env` file by setting the `DATABASE_URL` variable.

+## Environment Variables

+The `PORT` variable is used to set the port that the server will run on.
+You can change the port in the `.env` file by setting the `PORT` variable.